dihoxy/shot_squads_final/README.md

 ----
--Mobile application to handle appointment scheduling, employee assignment, inventory, and more -This application began in pure kivy but has since changed to kivy md *shotMD.kv and new_login_md.py are the active files.
+-Mobile application to handle appointment scheduling, employee assignment, inventory, and more -This application began in pure kivy but has since changed to kivy md -Connects to PostgreSQL on the backend
+*shotMD.kv and new_login_md.py are the active files.
 Any other file in this repository is used to transistion from kivy to kivymd*
-- Connects to PostgreSQL on the backend

 ----

 *05/31/2021*